Feature

 Connect data from any source to any destination

-- With interconnectivity at its heart, Openflow facilitates open and interoperable architecture.
-Move data to your choice of data lakes and lakehouses, and easily adapt to new industry standards such as Apache Iceberg.
+Facilitate open and interoperable architecture.
+Move data to data lakes and lakehouses, and easily adapt to new industry standards like Apache Iceberg.

-- Openflow unifies structured and unstructured, batch and streaming data movement into a single platform with support of connectors across SaaS, OLTP databases, event streams, files storages and much more.
+Unify structured and unstructured, batch and streaming data movement into one platform with connectors across SaaS, OLTP databases, event streams, files storages and much more.

 Empower AI